 Millicom's Directors have established an Audit Committee that convenes at least four times a year and comprises a minimum of two directors.
-The Audit Committee comprises four directors: Mr. Eliasson (Chairman and financial expert), Ms. Erenbjerg, Ms. Johnson and Mr. Thompson.
+The Audit Committee comprises four directors: Ms. Johnson (Chair and financial expert), Mr. Churchill, Mr. Eliasson and Mr. Thompson.

 This committee has responsibility for planning and reviewing the financial reporting process, the preparation of the annual and quarterly financial reports and accounts and the involvement of external auditors in that process.

-The ultimate responsibility for reviewing and approving Millicom's annual report and accounts remains with the Board.
+The ultimate responsibility for reviewing and approving Millicom's annual report and accounts remain with the Board.

 The Audit Committee Charter is attached below:

 Millicom's Directors have established a Compliance and Business Conduct Committee that oversees and makes recommendations to the Board regarding Millicom’s compliance program and standards of business conduct.

 This committee convenes at least four times per year and comprises a minimum of two directors.
 The members of the committee are Mr. Almeida (Chairman), Ms. Johnson, and Mr. Eliasson.

 This committee focuses particularly on; monitoring the Company’s compliance program, including the activities performed by the Compliance team and their interaction with the rest of the organization; monitoring the results of investigations resulting from cases brought through the Company’s ethics line or otherwise; allocation of resources and personnel to the Compliance area; assessing the Company’s performance in the Compliance area; and ensuring that the Company maintains proper standards of business conduct.